 There are a whole host of benefits to studying in this way, one of the most obvious being the freedom it affords learners to be able to choose where to study, but also, the enhanced availability of learning materials across dispersed populations.

 In theory, anyone can learn and gain qualifications no matter where in the world they are, thanks to distance learning!
-Not to mention, distance learning is often a lot cheaper than enrolling onto a university course.
+Not to mention, learning online is often a lot cheaper than enrolling onto a university course.

 Next, let’s define distributed learning.
 Arguably, it’s a form of distance learning, the crucial distinction being that not only does it seek to overcome location barriers, it eliminates time restraints too.
 Essentially, it’s distance learning but with a broader goal.